 The Seeds of Change organic seed company is out to inspire America!
 By giving away 100 million seeds this month, Seeds of Change is hoping to create a tsunami of excitement by encouraging families to discover the joy and satisfaction of tending a homegrown organic garden.

-In addition to giving away all those organic seeds, Seeds of Change has retained Real Food Media and 10 of its featured bloggers to help promote the campaign.
+In addition to giving away all those organic seeds, Seeds of Change asked 10 of its featured bloggers to help promote the campaign.

-As a proud blogger for Real Food Media, I can tell you that I am very excited to be a part of this project!
+I am very excited to be a part of this project!
 I started my very first organic garden 9 years ago when I was pregnant with baby #2.
-The garden was a mixed success .. some veggies grew unbelievably well (green beans, zucchini, tomatoes), while others were a dismal failure (cucumbers, cantelope).
+The garden was a mixed success .. some veggies grew unbelievably well (green beans, zucchini, tomatoes), while others were a dismal failure (cucumbers, cantaloupe).

-I haven’t grown a garden since then other than tending my organic citrus trees and nurturing a small avocado tree, but had been talking with my kids about taking the plunge this spring when Kimberly Hartke, the Publicist for the Weston A. Price Foundation and Global Sales Manager for Real Food Media, called to give me the scoop about the Seeds of Change project.
+I haven’t grown a garden since then other than tending my organic citrus trees and nurturing a small avocado tree, but had been talking with my kids about taking the plunge this spring when Kimberly Hartke, the Publicist for the Weston A. Price Foundation, called to give me the scoop about the Seeds of Change project.

 Let’s Grow an Organic Garden Together!